 Buying a local prepaid sim card or an e-sim card is the first thing I do when I get to a new country and that is what I did when I recently visited Malaysia.
-In total I have written more than 200 sim card guides from all over the world: Saudi Arabia, Singapore, Thailand, Bangkok, Indonesia, Bali, Vietnam, USA, Europe, Dubai, Istanbul, London, Paris, Brazil, etc.
+In total I have written more than 200 sim card guides from all over the world: China, Hong Kong, Saudi Arabia, Singapore, Thailand, Bangkok, Indonesia, Bali, Vietnam, USA, Europe, Dubai, Istanbul, London, Paris, Brazil, Australia, New Zealand, etc.

 So when planning your next trip abroad always come check out Traveltomtom for the latest local travel tips and prepaid sim card advice.
 Also when interested, I am trying to visit every country in the world.
 I am already over 150 countries now, check out the progress in the link and enjoy stories from my journey.